 After seeing everything we could and having dinner at the restaurant, we slowly started to get going.
 It was raining, very cloudy, windy, and cold.
 Fatigue was setting in and we considered the option of retreating to a campsite.
 We even found a free room in an apartment 12km from Nordkapp, just in case.

-On the way to the parking lot, we were stopped a few times by various motorcyclists for small talk.
+On the way to the parking lot, a few times other motorcyclists stopped us for small talk.
 One of them asked us if we were also staying at the North Cape for the night.
 He showed us that he had already put up his tent, was going to a cafe, and suggested that we join him.

 Daniel, our new motorcycle buddy, came up with the idea that we should sit in the cafe until closing, sleep for two hours, and get up for sunrise.
 It was supposed to clear up a bit by then and we were hoping for good photographic conditions.
 Check out Daniel’s photos on his website: www.danielfriedli.com/.

 The sky cleared up a bit and while everyone was sleeping in the campers in the parking lot, we managed to quietly roll our motorcycles and take souvenir photos from under the famous globe.
-A huge thank you to Daniel for the whole evening and for motivating us to live the adventure life!
+A huge thank you to Daniel for the whole evening and for motivating us to live an adventurous life!

 Time to Go Back